Flalaski/CalenRecall/README.md

 - **Month entries** appear in year view's month cells
 - **Year entries** appear in decade view's year cells
 - All period entries are also listed in the right panel for easy browsing and access

+### Navigating with the Timeline Minimap

+The timeline minimap at the top of the window provides quick navigation:
+- **Drag horizontally** to move through time periods
+- **Drag vertically** to zoom between time scales (decade ↔ year ↔ month ↔ week ↔ day)
+- **Click on segments** to jump to specific time periods
+- **Click on entry indicators** (colored gems) to view or navigate to entries
+- Entry indicators cluster together when multiple entries exist in the same time period

 ### Preferences